Amber weather warning extended across parts of Scotland as public transport services cancelled

-A number of public transport services have been cancelled as weather warnings over the weekend have been extended.
+A number of public transport services were cancelled in Scotland with an amber weather warning in place over the weekend.

-A yellow weather warning across much of the Highlands, Argyll and Bute, Stirling and Perth and Kinross was issued at 6pm on Saturday.
+A yellow weather alert for wind covering much of the Highlands, Argyll and Bute, Stirling and Perth and Kinross was issued for Saturday and Sunday.

-Sunday’s amber warning has been extended until 6am on Monday, and a number of public transport services have been cancelled as a result.
+Sunday saw west-southwesterly winds reached gusts above 50 mph with Dumfries, Galloway, Lothian, Borders and parts of northern England also being affected.

+A separate yellow weather alert for rain was in place for the Highlands, Central, Tayside and Fife and Strathclyde between 6pm on Saturday through to midnight on Sunday.

 Rats, maggots and dirty beds: State of temporary homeless and refugee accommodation in Scotland revealed